xreic/Mapler/README.md

 Currently built for Windows only. \
 Mapler is a desktop program to help keep track of Maplestory dailies and weeklies. \
-Download the latest release [here](https://github.com/xreic/Mapler/releases).
+Download the latest release [here](https://github.com/xreic/Mapler/releases). \
+About 175 MB of disk usage, because you're basically installing another Chrome to run this.

 ## Acknowledgements